 Our team of Recorders will be monitoring the wildlife and plant-life on site; whilst our trusty wardens will be busy helping to maintain the path and protect the site’s habitats.
-Monthly species records will be published here (link to be added).
+Species records will be published here .

 We are developing a Junior Rangers programme for anyone aged 6- 16.

 From bug hunts to bat walks; leaf art to learning how things grow; butterfly spotting to bird watching; the programme will provide fun and educational activities that help children and young people to engage with, understand and care for their environment.
 To find out more contact us via the details below

 We will be developing education material for use by schools.
 These will be uploaded to the site in due course.